Christian-Paul/udacity-movie-trailers/README.md

 This is a simple python project that takes a list of movies and builds a webpage showcasing the movie's title, poster, and youtube video.

-It interacts with [TMBD's](https://www.themoviedb.org/?language=en) API in order to obtain movie data, and uses udemy's fresh_tomatoes.py to build the webpage
+It interacts with [TMBD's](https://www.themoviedb.org/?language=en) API in order to obtain movie data, and uses udacity's fresh_tomatoes.py to build the webpage

 # Usage